Suncor and Shell urge Canadian regulator to review contentious Enbridge pipeline plan

 Enbridge launched a two-month open season to solicit bids from shippers for contracted space on 90% of the Mainline's capacity.

+Guy Jarvis, Enbridge's executive vice president of liquids pipelines, said it was premature to ask the NEB to intervene before Oct.
+2, when the open season ends.
+The company will then submit an application with finalized terms and tolls.

-Suncor and Shell asked the NEB, which will ultimately approve or reject Enbridge's application, to review the terms on offer before the open season closes on Oct.
+Suncor and Shell asked the NEB, which will ultimately approve or reject Enbridge's application, to review the terms on offer before Oct.
 2.

 "Suncor continues to believe that the terms and conditions of the open season are not fair, just or reasonable," the company said in a lawyers' letter.

+The NEB is still reviewing the letters to determine its next steps, spokeswoman Sarah Kiley said.

-Canadian shippers fear U.S. refiners like BP Plc and ExxonMobil Corp will snap up the bulk of Mainline capacity.
+Canadian shippers fear U.S. refiners such as BP Plc and ExxonMobil Corp will snap up the bulk of Mainline capacity.
 They are also concerned the contracts will tie them into delivering crude to the Midwest region, limiting their ability to reach more liquid markets like the U.S. Gulf Coast.

 Shell said congestion on Canadian export pipelines meant Enbridge was effectively forcing shippers to sign up for unfair tolls on long-term committed capacity or risk being left without market access.